chimera-linux/cports/Packaging.md

 is created automatically.

 * `setup` The build system prepares the environment.
-This means creating the necessary files and directories for the syndbox and installing the build dependencies.
+This means creating the necessary files and directories for the sandbox and installing the build dependencies.
 When cross-compiling, the cross target environment is prepared and target dependencies are installed in it.
 When the template defines a `do_fetch` function, this is run first, as the function may